Northwest Arkansas medical marijuana facilities one step closer to opening

 BENTONVILLE, Ark.
-(KNWA) — The newest medical marijuana dispensary in the state could be opening in northwest Arkansas.
+(KFTA) — The newest medical marijuana dispensary in the state could be opening in northwest Arkansas.

 The ReLeaf Center and Arkansas Medicinal Source Patient Center, both in Bentonville, were inspected Monday (July 29).